Aopc13/GameBox/README.md

 # GameBox 🎮

+> [!Note]
+>
+> Feel free to add your own games to this repository by submitting a pull request.

 **GameBox** is a collection of simple web-based mini-games that run entirely on the client side (no server required).
 You can play directly in your browser—no installation needed!